Announcement: New Prayer Books Available

 The order of priests.

 In the New Testament, the prophets and teachers of the church at Antioch chose Paul and Barnabas for missionary work with the laying on of hands.
-Even Protestants, who claim that the Bible provides no sacrament of ordination, use the laying on of hands as an important means of transmitting ministry.
+Even Protestants, who claim that the Bible provides no sacrament of ordination, use the laying on of hands as an important means of ministering.
 They thus perpetuate the church and the word of God forever.

 Structure of the Catholic Church.